 "That's where it goes," she replied, not looking up from the puzzle.

 In the next couple of weeks, playtime went similarly.
 It's not a flawless system—I still have to do a little adjusting every day or remind my daughter gently to put something back where it goes on occasion.
 But cleaning the playroom now takes me about 5-10 minutes a day, and I haven't had to do a major declutter again since.

 So maybe I'll never be a perfect Montessori mom, but even doing a sort-of version has led to so many incredible benefits for my children and me.
 And that joy in motherhood?
 It has come back in spades.

-Want to incorporate some of these principals yourself?
-Here are some of our favorite playroom additions.
+Want to incorporate some of these principles yourself?
+Here are some of our favorite playroom addition.